-As of year end, the company has deferred tax asset.
-In view of uncertainty to its realisation, as a matter of prudence, the management of the company has decided not to recognise such deferred tax asset in accordance with Ind AS -12 dealing with Accounting for Income Taxes.
+As of year end, the company has net deferred tax asset, The company has decided not to recognise the same as no business operations are expected in foreseeable future.
+Such non recognition is in accordance with Ind AS -12 dealing with Accounting for Income Tax on Income.